rafiamb/PriceIt/README.md

 ### Why Median Absolute Error?

-Mean Absolute Error ($39.92) and RMSE ($62.27) are both inflated by luxury outliers in the dataset — listings priced at $500–$528/night where even a good prediction can be off by a large dollar amount.
-Median Absolute Error ($24.18) is the most honest metric for this use case because it reflects what a **typical host** at the median price of $152/night would actually experience.
-MAPE (25.3%) provides additional context as a percentage based metric that is scale-independent.
+Mean Absolute Error ($39.92) and RMSE ($62.27) are both inflated by luxury outliers in the dataset, specifically listings priced at $500–$528/night where even a good prediction can be off by a large dollar amount.
+Median Absolute Error ($24.18) is the most honest metric for this use case because it reflects what a typical host at the median price of $152/night would actually experience.
+MAPE (25.3%) provides additional context as a percentage-based metric that is scale-independent.

 ---